Foxxite/hl-snippets/README.md

 <!-- @format -->

-# HL Snippets
+# LM Snippets

-HL Snippets is een extention voor het development team van HaarlemRP.
+LM Snippets is een extention voor het development team van HaarlemRP.

 <!-- @format -->

 # Change Log

-All notable changes to the HL Snippets" extension will be documented in this file.
+All notable changes to the LM Snippets" extension will be documented in this file.

 ## 0.0.1

--   Initial release of HL Snippets
+-   Initial release of LM Snippets

 ## 0.0.2

--   Added Register Interaction for HL-EYE
+-   Added Register Interaction for LM-EYE

 ## 0.0.3